ircv3/ircv3-specifications/extensions/chathistory.md

 ### `CHATHISTORY` Command
 The client can request message history content by sending the `CHATHISTORY` command to the server.
 This command has the following general syntax:

-    CHATHISTORY <subcommand> <target> <timestamp | msgid> <limit>
+    CHATHISTORY <subcommand> <target> <timestamp | msgid> [<timestamp | msgid>] <limit>
+    CHATHISTORY LISTCORRESPONDENTS <timestamp> <timestamp> <limit>

 The `target` parameter specifies a single buffer (channel or nickname) from which history is to be retrieved.
 If a nickname is given as the `target` then the server SHOULD include history sent between the current user and the target nickname, including outgoing messages ("self messages").
 The server SHOULD attempt to include history involving other nicknames if either the current user or the target nickname has changed during the requested timeframe.

-The special target `*` refers to all direct messages sent to or from the current user, regardless of the other party.
-This allows the client to retrieve conversations with users it is not yet aware of.

 A `timestamp` parameter MUST have the format `timestamp=YYYY-MM-DDThh:mm:ss.sssZ`, as in the [server-time][server-time] extension.
 A `msgid` parameter MUST have the format `msgid=foobar`, as in the [message-ids][message-ids] extension.

 If the `batch` capability was negotiated, the server MUST reply to a successful `CHATHISTORY` command using a [`batch`][batch].
-The batch MUST have type `chathistory` and take a single additional parameter, the canonical name of the target being queried.
+For subcommands that return message history (i.e. all subcommands other than `LISTCORRESPONDENTS`), the batch MUST have type `chathistory` and take a single additional parameter, the canonical name of the target being queried.
+For `LISTCORRESPONDENTS`, the batch MUST have type `draft/chathistory-listcorrespondents`.
 If no content exists to return, the server SHOULD return an empty batch in order to avoid the client waiting for a reply.

 If the client has not negotiated the `draft/event-playback` capability, the server MUST NOT send any lines other than `PRIVMSG` and `NOTICE` in the reply batch.
 If the client has negotiated `draft/event-playback`, the server SHOULD send additional lines relevant to the chat history, including but not limited to `TAGMSG`, `JOIN`, `PART`, `QUIT`, `MODE`, `TOPIC`, and `NICK`.

 #### Subcommands

-The following subcommands are used to describe how the server should return messages relative to the `timestamp` or `msgid` given.
+The following subcommands are used to return message history relative to `timestamp` or `msgid` selection parameter(s).

 #### `BEFORE`